 (Erdös - Tarski - Maddux - Ladkin - Gibbon)

-Currently he continues active research and academic travel, but now with more time for his delightful 3-generation family, creative activities, cycling, motorcycling and windsurfing.
+PostscriptCurrently I continue active research and academic travel, but now with more time for my delightful 3-generation family, long neglected musical (violin, guitar) and creative writing activities, cycling, motorcycling, and amateur radio.

-(For a whimsical potted bio, see Linguist of the Day, Linguist List 2010-03-11.
-For even more whimsical information, check Twitter and Facebook, as well as iTunes, Amazon and YouTube.)
+For a whimsical potted bio, see Linguist of the Day, Linguist List 2010-03-11.
+For even more whimsical information, check Twitter and Facebook, as well as iTunes, Amazon and YouTube.